-Ashwagandha (Withania somnifera), aka Indian ginseng, is a plant that is widely used in Ayurvedic medicine thanks to the myriad therapeutic/adaptogenic properties in humans.
+Ashwagandha (Withania somnifera), aka Indian ginseng, is a plant that is widely used in Ayurvedic medicine thanks to the myriad therapeutic/adaptogenic properties.
 Adaptogens are a class of substances that help you ‘adapt’ to stresses placed on the body (e.g. illness, adverse chemical reactions, physical stress and psychological stress etc.).

-Moreover, withanolides in ashwagandha regulate cortisol production, enhance thyroid function and boost acetylcholine activity (which enhances cognition).
+Moreover, withanolides in ashwagandha may regulate cortisol production, enhance thyroid function and boost acetylcholine activity (which may enhance cognition).

 In fact, one study demonstrated that ashwagandha supplementation can reduce perceived stress scores by as much 33% and serum cortisol levels by 22%.

 Why Managing Cortisol Levels is Crucial

 Cortisol belongs to a class of steroid hormones called glucocorticoids, which are made in the adrenal glands.
 Cortisol is the primary glucocorticoid in humans, regulating metabolic rate, bodily development, immunity, and cognitive function.
 As such, cortisol is an essential hormone for health and longevity, but producing too much (or too little) of it can have significant ramifications.

 In general, cortisol levels increase when you are experiencing stress.
 Thus, it is referred to as a “stress hormone.”
 It’s important to note, though, that stress isn’t inherently bad, as some forms of stress are completely healthy (like that adrenaline rush after you hit a personal record in the gym).
 However, distress is usually the feeling that arises from a rush of cortisol flooding your body after something bad happens.
 This is precisely what we want to avoid, and where ashwagandha can help.